 The Disaster Volunteer Management and Scam Prevention Act aims to enhance the regulation of disaster-related activities, particularly focusing on social media platforms, disaster relief organizations, and volunteers.
-It introduces Chapter 722 to the Business & Commerce Code, which requires social media platforms to include warnings on posts soliciting disaster-related donations, alerting users to potential scams and encouraging verification of sources.
-The bill also establishes a voluntary state certification program for disaster relief organizations, overseen by the Texas Division of Emergency Management and the attorney general's office.
-Additionally, it mandates registration for disaster volunteers, outlines eligibility criteria, and allows for criminal history checks, with the possibility of charging a fee for this service.
+The bill introduces Chapter 722 to the Business & Commerce Code, which mandates social media platforms to include warnings on posts soliciting disaster-related donations, alerting users to potential scams and encouraging verification of sources.
+It also establishes a voluntary state certification program for disaster relief organizations, overseen by the Texas Division of Emergency Management and the attorney general's office.
+Additionally, individuals wishing to serve as disaster volunteers must register and undergo a criminal history check, with penalties for failing to register and increased penalties for theft offenses in disaster areas.

 Statutes affected: Introduced: Penal Code 31.03 (Penal Code 31)